MicrosoftDocs/Hololens/hololens/hololens2-cloud-connected-overview.md

 ## Learn about Remote Assist

 Remote Assist allows for collaborative maintenance and repair, remote inspection, as well as knowledge sharing and training.
-By connecting people in different roles and locations a technician using Remote Assist can connect with a remote collaborator on Microsoft Teams and combine video, screenshots, and annotations to solve problems in real time even when they aren&#39;t in the same location.
+By connecting people in different roles and locations a technician using Remote Assist can connect with a remote collaborator on Microsoft Teams.
+They can combine video, screenshots, and annotations to solve problems in real time even when they aren&#39;t in the same location.
 Remote collaborators can insert reference images, schematics, and other helpful information the technician&#39;s physical space so they can refer to the schematic while working heads-up and hands-free on HoloLens.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d3YT8j0yYl0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>